rdelfin/pe_mentorship/week_6/ex_2.md

        indicate the error.
 ```

-This is a common way of signaling error on syscalls: by placing it in the return value
+This is a common way of signalling error on syscalls: by placing it in the return value
 and using `errorno` to set the failure (you can take a look at `man errorno` for more
 information on how to figure out failures during syscalls, as well as a full listing of
 all error numbers, including some interesting notes on common pitfalls when using it).